Skip to Main Content

 Secondary sources "offer analysis, commentary, or a restatement of primary law and are used to help locate and explain primary sources of law;" they are sources that discuss the law.
 Finding freely-available legal secondary sources online is more difficult than locating legal primary sources, largely because most secondary sources are proprietary and/or protected by copyright.
 There are, however, some useful secondary sources available for free (and the number is growing).

 Legal secondary sources are often the best place to start when conducting legal research, because they will provide overviews and explanations of the law, plus they are often full of citations to relevant statutes, cases, and regulations.
+If you're not sure where to begin, check out How to Research a Legal Problem: A Guide for Non-Lawyers (last updated 2022), which provides a step-by-step walk-through for researching a legal issue.

 Special note on using generative AI tools: if you decide to use generative AI tools to locate or summarize legal resources, please be sure to confirm the results given by the generative AI.